-Your program creates a thread using the pthread create() routine.
+Your program creates a thread using the pthread\create() routine.
 This routine creates a thread based on the settings of the thread attributes object if specified, which your program must have previously initialized.
-If called without a specified thread attributes object, pthread create creates a new thread that has the default attributes.
+If called without a specified thread attributes object, pthread\create creates a new thread that has the default attributes.

-DECthreads creates a thread in the ready state and prepares the thread to begin executing its start routine, the function passed to the pthread create() routine.
-Depending on the presence of other threads and their scheduling attributes, the new thread might preempt its creator (that is, it might start before the call to pthread create() returns).
-The caller of pthread create() can synchronize with the new thread using any mutually agreed upon mechanism or await its termination using pthread join().
+The Threads Library creates a thread in the ready state and prepares the thread to begin executing its start routine, the function passed to the pthread\create() routine.
+Depending on the presence of other threads and their scheduling attributes, the new thread might preempt its creator (that is, it might start before the call to pthread\create() returns).
+The caller of pthread\create() can synchronize with the new thread using any mutually agreed upon mechanism or await its termination using pthread\join().

-DECthreads assigns each new thread a thread identifier, which DECthreads writes into the address specified as the pthread create() routine's thread argument.
-DECthreads writes the new thread's thread identifier before the new thread executes.
+The Threads Library assigns each new thread a thread identifier, which is written into the address specified as the pthread\create() routine's thread argument.
+The new thread's identifier is written before the new thread executes.

 You can create a thread that is detached.
-To do so, create a thread using a thread attributes object whose detachstate attribute has been set, using the pthread attr setdetachstate() routine, to PTHREAD CREATE DETACHED.
+To do so, create a thread using a thread attributes object whose detachstate attribute has been set, using the pthread\attr\setdetachstate() routine, to PTHREAD\CREATE\DETACHED.
 This is useful for creating a thread that your program knows will not be joined by any other thread.
-That is, when such a thread terminates, DECthreads automatically destroys the thread and its thread object.
+That is, when such a thread terminates, the thread and its thread object are automatically destroyed.

-For more detailed information about thread creation, see the reference description of the pthread create() routine in Part II.
+For more detailed information about thread creation, see the reference description of the pthread\create() routine in Part II.